talosh/flameTimewarpML/packages/README.md

 # flameTimewarpML

-* pre-configured miniconda environment to be placed here:
+* pre-configured miniconda environment to be placed into hidden .miniconda folder folder is hidden (starts with .) in order to keep Flame from scanning it looking for python hooks

 ```sh Miniconda3-py311_24.1.2-0-MacOSX-arm64.sh
 eval "$(~/miniconda3/bin/conda shell.zsh hook)"